 \subsection{Participants}

-In total, 51 participants aged between 21 and 61 (M=26.62, SD=5.76) were recruited.
-All participants had normal vision or corrected vision and normal mobility.
-None of the participants dropped out of the experiment due to motion sickness.
-The participant characteristics are shown in Tab.~\ref{tab:participants}.
-Each participant completed 12 trials in total.
-The total number of trials amounted to 612.
-Removing those trials that were mistakenly triggered, with missing eye tracking signals, and with lost VR signal, we obtained 537 trials.
+Fifty-one participants (27 male, 24 female; aged 21--61, $M = 26.62$, $SD = 5.76$) were recruited.
+All had normal or corrected-to-normal vision and normal mobility.
+No participant withdrew due to motion sickness.
+Demographic details are reported in Tab.~\ref{tab:participants}.
+Each participant completed 12 trials, yielding 612 trials in total.
+After excluding trials with false triggers, missing eye-tracking signals, or lost VR tracking, 537 valid trials remained.